 Perhaps I'll send the farmers the bill for my new water filtration system.
 Or the city of Edmond.
 Subject: #thanksforthetoxicsludge

 Yes, Berkey does make a filter for this.
 And we'll be buying one.

-Oh, yeah, and vote for us.
-Your friends at the Donkey Dairy.
+Love, your happy friends at the Donkey Dairy.
 You know, the sweet momma bear you thought had a sense of humor.
 She'll be back tomorrow, or when the wind changes.
 Today the grizzly took over the blog, the one who protects her cubs from attack.
 Even if it's in the form of poop next door.
 And her claws are a keyboard.

-You should probably ask your grass fed beef farmer if they consider Human Waste an "organic fertilizer."
+In the meantime, you should probably ask your grass fed beef farmer if they consider Human Waste an "organic fertilizer."
 They might be calling their grass fed beef "organic" and truly not have any idea what they're doing.
 In which case, send them this blog post.

 For the record, we refuse to buy hay for our donkeys from any farmer that uses Human Manure as a fertilizer.

 "There are no labeling or disclosure requirements for food grown in sewage sludge.
 However, some companies, such as Heinz and Del Monte, prohibit the use of sewage sludge as a fertilizer for their products.
 In addition, USDA organic standards require that food cannot be grown in sewage sludge.
 Only by purchasing food with the certified organic seal can you be sure that your food was not grown in sewage sludge." www.centerforfoodsafety.org

 I'm not blaming the farmer.
 Well.
 In this case, I am.
 But I don't want to.

 I know most of them are barely scraping by.
 They're cutting corners because they have to in order to survive.